jyotishkabiswas/Blind-Aliens/doc/usage.md

 What follows is a general overview of each major part and how to use them.

+### src

+This directory contains all coffeescript files.
+You should not be writing any javascript or otherwise making any changes to the library/js folder.
+All of the coffeescript will ultimately compile to library/js/min/scripts.min.js, which is what the game will use.
+Everything under the lib folder will be loaded first.
+The main.coffee file will be loaded last and will initialize the game.
+This is very important.
+Don't add any other files to the root of this directory, and make any game-level changes to main.coffee.
+Changes to things like player mechanics and enemy AI should be made to the respective classes in the lib folder.

 ### css

 This directory should contain all your project's CSS files.
 It includes some